When Dreams Collide

 literally came to a dead end, where nothing could move forward.
 As John Gottman

-stated in his book,
+stated in his book, The Seven Principles

 for Making Marriage Work, “All couples have some irreconcilable